Index

 4.3 Metadata Summary Information

-Click on an element in the graph or the aggregate table link to perform a metadata search using the selected element as a search condition.
+Click on an element in the graph or the aggregate table link to perform a Metadata Search using the selected element as a Search Condition.

-5 Metadata
+5 Genome & Omics Metadata

-Enter search conditions to search for metadata.
+Enter Search Conditions to search for Metadata.

 The following three search methods are available.